A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Approach to literature search

+Our search consisted of two iterations, one directly searching for work on XAI taxonomies, and one more general search for general XAI surveys.

-\paragraph{Search: Work on XAI taxonomies} Firstly, we identified common terms associated directly with XAI taxonomies (for abbreviations both the abbreviation and the full expression must be considered): \begin{itemize} \item machine learning terms: AI, DNN, Deep Learning, ML \item explainability terms: XAI, explain, interpret \item terms associated with taxonomies: taxonomy, framework, toolbox, guide \end{itemize} We then collected google scholar search results for combinations of these terms.
-Most notably, we considered the search phrases \enquote{explain AI taxonomy} (more than 30 pages of results), \enquote{XAI taxonomy toolbox guide} (8 pages of results), \enquote{explainable AI taxonomy toolbox guide} (more than 30 pages of results), and the combination of all search terms \enquote{explain interpret AI artificial intelligence DNN Deep Learning ML machine learning taxonomy framework toolbox guide XAI} (2 pages of results).
-For each search, the first 30 pages of results were scanned for the title, promising results then were scanned for the abstract.
+\paragraph*{Work on XAI taxonomies} The iteration for work on XAI taxonomies started with an initial pilot phase.
+Here we identified common terms associated directly with XAI taxonomies (for abbreviations both the abbreviation and the full expression must be considered): \begin{itemize} \item machine learning terms: AI, DNN, Deep Learning, ML \item explainability terms: XAI, explain, interpret \item terms associated with taxonomies: taxonomy, framework, toolbox, guide \end{itemize} In the second search phase, we collected Google Scholar\footnote{\url{https://scholar.google.com}} search results for combinations of these terms.
+The main considered search terms are summarized in \autoref{tab:searchterms}.
+For each search, the first 300 search results were scanned by the title for relevance to our search target.
+Promising ones then were scanned by abstract.
+Only work that we could access was finally included.
+In the last phase, we scanned the works recursively for references to further relevant reviews.

-\paragraph{Search: General XAI Surveys} In another iteration we collected search results for XAI surveys not necessarily proposing, but possibly implicitly using, a taxonomy.
-For this, we again conducted a search, now for the more general terms \enquote{XAI} and \enquote{XAI survey}, which again were scanned first by title, then by abstract.
+\paragraph*{General XAI surveys} The second iteration collected search results for XAI surveys that do not necessarily propose a taxonomy, but possibly implicitly use one.
+For this, we again conducted the mentioned three search phases.
+The search terms now were the more general ones \enquote{XAI} and \enquote{XAI survey}.
+These again were scanned first by title, then by abstract.
 This resulted in a similar number of finally chosen and in-depth assessed papers as the taxonomy search (not counting duplicate search results).

-\paragraph{Results} The search resulted in over 50 surveys on XAI, most of them from the years 2018 to 2021, that were analysed for XAI method aspects, taxonomy structuring proposals, and suitable example methods for each aspect.
-A selection of surveys is shown in \surveytableref.
-For the selection, first the citation count of the surveys was collected from the popular citation databases google scholar\footnote{\url{https://scholar.google.com}}, semantic scholar\footnote{\url{https://www.semanticscholar.org/}}, opencitations\footnote{\url{https://opencitations.net/}}, and NASA ADS\footnote{\url{https://ui.adsabs.harvard.edu/}}.
-The highest result (mostly google scholar) was chosen for comparison.
-Finally, we used as selection criteria the citation score per year, the recency, and whether the specificity, so surveys focusing on a concrete sub-topic of explainability.